weinhouse/Random-Fun-Projects/Libvirt-Debian-KVM/Readme.md

 ### Once satisfied with the server install I configured with the following:
 **I'm using debian 11 which does not have sudo, so need to install it and then add user to it (su - to become root)**
-- first time I ssh to server I get ".Xauthority does not exist" error message, fixed with `touch ~/.Xauthority`
 - KVM stuff:
   - `apt install --no-install-recommends qemu-system libvirt-clients libvirt-daemon-system`
 - Add image stuff: